Alternative energy sources you probably haven’t heard of

 4. Bioalcohols

 As we’ve seen with algal fuels, biomass can be converted directly into liquid fuels for transportation.
-Unlike algal fuels though, biofuels such as ethanol and biodiesel are already commercially available and their popularity is on the rise.
-Fun fact: Henry Ford originally intended his cars to run on ethanol but at the time, petroleum was cheaper to produce!
+Unlike algal fuels, though, biofuels such as ethanol and biodiesel are already commercially available, and their popularity is rising.
+Fun fact: Henry Ford originally intended his cars to run on ethanol, but at the time, petroleum was cheaper to produce!

 5. Dancefloors

-This isn’t just smart tech, it’s funky too.
-Energy floors in Rotterdam has found a way to harness the kinetic energy of the dancefloor.
+This isn’t just smart tech, and it’s funky, too.
+Energy floors in Rotterdam have found a way to harness the kinetic energy of the dancefloor.
 This is converted to electricity that lights up the dancefloor itself.
 With the average person taking 150 million steps in a lifetime, there’s no reason why this technology can’t find wider commercial applications.
-Pavegen, a London based company is demonstrating this with its development of the energy-harvesting ‘smart street’.
+Pavegen, a London-based company, demonstrates this by developing the energy-harvesting ‘smart street’.

 6. Jellyfish

-To Sweden again and at Gothenburg’s Chalmers University of Technology, Zachary Chiragwandi and his team are developing a biological fuel cell derived from the fluorescent protein cells of the jellyfish aequorea victoria.
+To Sweden again and at Gothenburg’s Chalmers University of Technology, Zachary Chiragwandi and his team are developing a biological fuel cell derived from the fluorescent protein cells of the jellyfish Aequorea Victoria.
 The team has so far used a proof-of-concept device to power a clock with their technology.
-Fanciful though it may seem right now, one day these biocells could float in the oceans, generating cheap power with minimal impact on the environment and at (relatively) low cost.
+Fanciful though it may seem right now, one day, these biocells could float in the oceans, generating cheap power with minimal environmental impact and at (relatively) low cost.

 7. Confiscated alcohol

-Content in this article is aimed purely at giving you the information you need to make an informed choice.
+The content in this article is aimed purely at giving you the information you need to make an informed choice.
 We’re not making any recommendations or endorsements.
-We can’t control third party products or services and we’re not responsible for any loss or damage you experience by using them.
+We can’t control third-party products or services, and we’re not responsible for any loss or damage you experience by using them.

 What is low-carbon energy?